 We recognise that some children may have emotional and social needs that need to be developed and nurtured.
 These needs can manifest themselves in a number of ways, including behavioural difficulties, anxiousness and being uncommunicative.
 As a school we have adopted many PSHE (Personal, Social, Health and Education) strategies to help combat these needs before they arise.
-We have family groups in which children from all years groups are mixed together with one staff member (not just the teachers) and meet once a month to work on key skills/problems.
+We have family groups in which children from all years groups are mixed together with one staff member (not just the teachers) and meet once a month to work on key skills linked to values and relevant themes.
 The children stay with this family throughout their entire life at St Luke's.